noviawulandar1/WebScraping/README.md

 # WebScraping
-I have been working on web scraping and performing basic data cleaning tasks.
+I have been working on web scraping and performing basic data-cleaning tasks.
 I performed these tasks on the https://www.bukitvista.com/ website, specifically focusing on the Yogyakarta option.
-I converted the scraped data into a dataframe and carried out simple data cleaning procedures.
+I converted the scraped data into a data frame and carried out simple data-cleaning procedures.
+Additionally, I attempted to establish a connection to a MySQL database.
+I plan to continue developing this project periodically and will upload the updates here